khantauheed77/AI-Website-Builder/README.md

-# 🧠 WebCraft — AI-Powered Website Builder
+# 🚀 WebCraft — AI-Powered SaaS Website Builder

-**WebCraft is an AI-powered website builder that transforms natural-language ideas into complete, customizable websites.**
+**WebCraft is an AI-powered SaaS platform that transforms natural-language ideas into complete, customizable websites.**

-Users can describe their website idea, generate a website using AI, preview and edit the result, manage projects, publish websites to the community, export projects to GitHub, and deploy them to Vercel.
+Users can create an account, generate websites using AI, preview and edit their projects, manage credit-based usage, publish projects to the community, export them to GitHub, and deploy them to Vercel.

 ---